pactflow/actions/publish-provider-contract/README.md

           contract: src/oas/user.yml
           contract_content_type: application/yaml # optional, defaults to application/yml
           verification_results: src/results/report.md
+          verifier: "the testing tool used to verify the contract"
       - name: Publish provider contract on failing test run
         # ensure we publish results even if the tests fail
         if: failure()